conda-forge/conda-forge.github.io/src/user/announcements.rst

     channels.
 Users can disable this by setting ``channel_priority: flexible`` in their ``conda-forge.yml``.

-:2020-07-23: NumPy 1.16 as the minimal NumPy version on all platforms.
+:2020-07-23: NumPy 1.16 is the minimal NumPy version on all platforms.

     In accordance with `NEP-29 <https://numpy.org/neps/nep-0029-deprecation_policy.html>`_,
-    we have switched to have ``numpy 1.16`` as the minimal supported version on all platforms.
+    we have switched to have ``numpy 1.16`` as the minimum supported version on all platforms.

 :2020-07-17: Conda-forge is building openblas with both pthreads and openmp on Linux